MaraRinn/WOLF-Tutorial/wiki_page.md

 This dialog is use to set up resource transfers over a route.
 The numbers visible in this dialog show:

- + The resources and their availability at the source biome depot
+- The resources and their abundance at the source biome depot
- + The selected resource
+- The selected resource
- + The availability of that resource in the source biome depot
+- The abundance of that resource in the source biome depot
- + The current available/incoming values of the resource in the destination biome
+- The current available/incoming values of the resource in the destination biome
- + The list of resources that you have already selected for transfer on this route
+- The list of resources that you have already selected for transfer on this route
- + How much payload capacity is left for transfers
+- How much payload capacity is left for transfers
- + How much payload capacity has already been used
+- How much payload capacity has already been used

-How much of a resource you can add to transfers on this route is the smaller number of the availability of the resource or the available payload.
+How much of a resource you can add to transfers on this route is the smaller number of the abundance of the resource or the available payload.
 In the example above there are 20 Material Kit points available, and the payload has space for all of them with room to spare.

 Click the downward pointing triangle next to *Material Kits* in the available resources list.

-If you have more Material Kit availability than will fit in the payload, you can simply connect the route more times with your route-building vehicles to increase the payload size.
+If you have more Material Kit abundance than will fit in the payload, you can simply connect the route more times with your route-building vehicles to increase the payload size.

 Set the *Transfer Amount* to 1, then click *Transfer*.
 You should notice:

- + The "Origin" availability will drop by 1
+- The "Origin" abundance will drop by 1
- + The "Destination" availability will increase by 1
+- The "Destination" abundance will increase by 1
- + The "Available Payload" will drop by 1/1 (eg from 7/10 to 8/11)
+- The "Available Payload" will drop by 1/1 (eg from 7/10 to 8/11)

 You'll see a new row in the bottom table displaying the transfer you've just organised.
 Add another transfer of 5 Material Kits, and you'll see the details in the Resource/Origin/Destination values and the row in the bottom table updated to show the new payload contents.